How to Set Up Your Own Taco Bar

 To spice up the ground beef, we used our favorite taco seasoning recipe: Simply mix 1 tbsp chili powder, 1 tsp paprika powder, 1 tsp cumin, ¼ tsp cayenne pepper, ½ tsp oregano, ½ tsp salt, and ½ tsp pepper—that’s it!
 Oh and it’d be remiss not to tell you— you can use this winning spice blend for your other favorite Mexican dishes!
 Enjoy!

 And here’s how to make delicious beef taco bowls: Heat some oil in a frying pan set over medium-high heat.
 Add one chopped onion and sear for approx. 2 minutes, then add ground beef and cook again for approx. 2 – 3 minutes.
 You will need around 450 g (1 lb) of ground beef for 4 taco bowls.

 Stir in taco seasoning, 1 tbsp tomato paste, ½ cup of corn, and some sugar to taste and simmer until slightly thickened.
 Fill your taco bowls with the taco meat, chopped tomatoes, avocado slices, red onion rings, and feta Cheese and serve with sour cream and some fresh cilantro.

 These vegetarian tacos are really hard to beat—even meat eaters will love them, we promise!
 There’s just something about the mix of onions, tomatoes, and avocado topped off with creamy Greek yogurt and feta cheese.
 And with using sliced vegetarian or vegan mock meats as their tasty highlight, there’s nothing you could possibly miss.

 Of course, you can combine all the ingredients according to your taste!
 What’s your preferred taco ingredient and combination?
-Send us your favorite taco recipe at firstname.lastname@example.org for everyone to enjoy!
+Upload your favorite taco recipe to our app for everyone to enjoy!

 Published on June 10, 2018